История создания прецизионных сплавов

 Scientific discovery

-1. Early development (1910—1930) — an alloy of nickel (~ 79% Ni) and iron (~ 21% Fe) with high magnetic permeability (up to 100,000) and low coercive force (< 10 A/m).
-It was used in radio engineering and telegraphy.
+1. Early development (1910–1930) — a nickel (~79% Ni) and iron (~21% Fe) alloy with high magnetic permeability (up to 100,000) and low coercivity (< 10 A/m).
+Used in radio engineering and telegraphy.

-3. Thin sheet rolling and annealing — control of chemical composition and grain structure to optimize magnetic characteristics.
+3. Thin-sheet rolling and annealing — control of chemical composition and grain structure to optimize magnetic characteristics.

 • 79NM — an alloy with high magnetic permeability in weak fields.

-Key advantages of the permendure:
+Key advantages of permendur:

 • Minimal losses during remagnetization.